helium/HIP/text/0000-longfi.md

 * Trust Epoch
 * All relevant key updates

-From this point normal datagrams can be constructed, fingerprinted, sent and authenticated by the far side.
+From this point normal Datagrams can be constructed, Fingerprinted, sent and authenticated by both ends of the communication.

 TODO:
  * What if the router has lost the session key?

+### Uplink
+[uplink]: #uplink

+> TODO
+> - complete this

+### Downlink
+[downlink]: #downlink

+> TODO
+> - complete this

 ### Fingerprints
 [fingerprints]: #fingerprints

-Fingerprints are a crucial mechanism for devices and routers to determine if the datagram they've received, or been offered, is valid.
+Fingerprints are a crucial mechanism for Devices and Routers to determine if the Datagram they've received, or been offered, is valid.
 They resemble a HMAC with the twist that the message cannot be supplied in the clear.
 Instead, a hash of the message must be used.
-This allows for the hotspot to offer a datagram to the router by simply providing the hash of the contents and the fingerprint and allows the recipient to verify the authenticity and integrity of the packet without the hotspot having to reveal the packet up front.
+This allows for the Hotspot to offer a Datagram to a Router by simply providing the hash of the contents and the Fingerprint and allows the Router to verify the authenticity and integrity of the packet without the Hotspot having to reveal the packet up front.

+This layer of presentation allows a Hotspot to receive confirmation from a Router that it will be paid for the Datagram, without having to reveal the entire Datagram first and risk not being paid.

-TODO:
+> TODO:
- * Specifiy this more formally and account for common attacks like length-extension, etc
+> - specifiy this more formally and account for common attacks like length-extension, etc

+### Fragmentation
+[fragmentation]: #fragmentation

+> TODO:
+> - is this section needed?

+### Channels
+[channels]: #channels

+LongFi operates in unlicensed subghz spectrum.
+The specific frequencies and channels vary by region, and are described in this section.

+#### United States (US915)

+In the United States the unlicensed frequency ranges from 902-928MHz.

+- Uplink: 64 125KHz wide uplink channels, with Channel 1 centered at 914.0MHz and subsequent channels incremented by 200KHz.

+- Downlink: ??????

+> TODO
+> - complete this accurately

+#### Europe (EU868)

+> TODO
+> - etc etc

+## Regulatory
+[regulatory]: #regulatory

+Regulations on intentional radiators vary region by region.
+These regulations inform much of LongFi's design.

+### United States (FCC)

+The relevant regulation for the United States is described in FCC 15.247.

+There are three types of radiator (transmitter) described in 15.247 that are applicable to LongFi:

+- those employing frequency hopping spread spectrum (FHSS)
+- those employing digital modulation techniques, such as DSSS or CSS
+- those employing a hybrid of FHSS and digital modulation

+LongFi qualifies for the first and third of these modes.

+In either mode, a Device cannot transmit for longer than 400ms on a single channel.
+Given the low data rates available on LongFi - approximately 1000-5000bps - LongFi enforces that the maximum amount of data which can be sent fits this criteria.
+On the low-end of this is approximately 24bytes, and 250bytes at the fastest rate.

+> TODO:
+> - enforced at the router like LoRaWAN?
+> - is a specific type of "exceeding dwell time" Datagram needed?

+The maximum output power of the Device is limited depending on the mode of operation.
+If the Device hops between at least 50 channels and does not return to the same channel in a 20 second interval, the maximum power output is 30dBm (1 watt).
+If the Device hops over at least 25 channels but less than 50, the maximum power output is 26dBm.
+If the Device uses "hybrid" mode, which for practical purposes means hopping over greater than 4 channels but less than 25, the maximum power output is approximately 22dBm.

+It is important to note that a Device can can "simulate" hopping between 25+ channels by incorporating the appropriate dwell time between channels and use higher output power as a result, even if a Hotspot is only able to receive on fewer channels.

+### Europe (ETSI)

+> TODO:
+> - time on air
+> - duty cycle

 ## OLD